The Vik, Summer, AD 935

 Closing eyes that stung from lack of sleep, he tried to recall a prayer he had learned in the Christian court of his foster father, King Athelstan, but it would not come.
 Instead, images invaded his thoughts that were neither wanted nor welcome.
-Quickly they came, one after the other, uninhibited; and just as quickly, Hakon's bloodshot eyes opened to erase them.
+Images of Erik and his bloodied battle-axe.
+A crimson-faced Gunnar roaring as he beheaded the youth who had speared him.
+The glint of Ivar’s blade as it slashed Aelfwin’s neck and her life poured forth, dark and horrid, onto her killer’s hands.
+Quickly they came, one after the other, uninhibited; and just as quickly, Hakon’s bloodshot eyes opened to erase them.

 For three days now — ever since the battle against Erik — the visions had accosted his young mind.
 They came in the quiet moments to torment his thoughts and steal his peace.
 When he rested.
 When he slept.
 When he prayed.
 Chilling images that varied in their horror, yet whose vividness never faltered.
 Fighting them was like fighting the mist.

 Hakon flinched at the sudden voice beside him, and his hand instinctively reached for the grip of his seax, but it was only Egil Woolsark, the aging leader of his household guard.
 He had once been a renowned warrior in the army of Hakon’s father, Harald.
 Now he served Hakon and was the only man in Hakon’s employ allowed to call his teenage king “boy.”
 He usually used the term affectionately, unless it involved the Christian God, as it did now.